 “The chauffeured transportation industry is at a crossroads about how to present the most feasible, competitive booking options for a traditional chauffeured clientele as well as an app-centric younger generation….”

-Prior to implementing Zipwhip, limo businesses relied on email and one-way SMS alert notifications to communicate.
+Prior to implementing Zipwhip, limo businesses relied on email and one-way SMS (Short Message Service) alert notifications to communicate.
 Exclusive Sedan Service Operations Manager Wes Travis describes the shortcomings of this model:

 “We initially implemented a texting service that sent texts from a random phone number, but customers, our chauffeurs, and independent operators couldn’t reply back.
 It was a broken experience.”